alexuvarovskyi/tao_example/README.md

 This repository represents using Nvidia TAO with our custom dataset and some TAO possibilities.

-All custom data is in the classification_v2 directory.
+All custom data is in the multitask_clf directory.